MUHAMMED-RIZWAN-P-S/SideKick-The_Voice_Assistant/README.md

-SideKick-The-Voice-Assistant is a voice assistant with male voice created using python.
+SideKick is a voice assistant with male voice created using python.